Facts & Considerations: Abortion — Which Type of Anesthesia?

 Some women prefer to be completely aware of the procedure in order to consciously experience the abortion.
 This makes it easier for them to process the experience.
 Other women find it hard to be fully conscious, aware of all conversations and sounds.

 A disadvantage of local anesthesia is that it does not necessarily completely suppress all pain.
 This means some women still feel slight to moderate pain when the cervix is dilated.
-In addition, since the rest of the uterus is not numbed, many women also experience pain during the aspiration and the subsequent contraction of the uterus which begins to subsides quite rapidly when the procedure is complete.
+In addition, since the rest of the uterus is not numbed, many women also experience pain during the aspiration and the subsequent contraction of the uterus.
+This begins to subside when the procedure is complete.

 Advantages: